The Sarabande Writing Residency at Blackacre State Nature Preserve and Historic Homestead

 Christian Moody's fiction has appeared in Best New American Voices, Best American Fantasy, Esquire, The Cincinnati Review, The Collagist, and other publications.
 He has been in residence at Yaddo, and his work has been awarded a 2015 Al Smith Fellowship from the Kentucky Arts Council and fellowships from The Saltonstall Foundation for the Arts, Taft Center for the Humanities, and elsewhere.
 He is a visiting assistant professor of English at Centre College in Kentucky.

-2013 Ann Townsend inaugurated the program in the summer of 2013 as Sarabande's first Writer-in-Residence.
-Ms. Townsend is the author of two collections of poetry: Dime Store Erotics (Silverfish Review Press, 1998), and The Coronary Garden (Sarabande, 2005), and edited the collection, Radiant Lyre: Essays on Lyric Poetry (Graywolf, 2007) with David Baker.
+Ann Townsend is the author of Dime Store Erotics and The Coronary Garden and editor of the collection Radiant Lyre: Essays on Lyric Poetry with David Baker.
 Her poetry, fiction, and criticism appear in such publications as Agni, Poetry, The Paris Review, The Nation, The Georgia Review, The Kenyon Review, The Southern Review, Witness, and many others.